AustralianSynchrotron/intro-pyepics-seminar/README.rst

 To run the Notebook
 -------------------

-You will require EPICS base to be compiled and the EPICS environment variables defined (see above).
+You will need EPICS base to be compiled and the EPICS environment variables defined (see above).

 You will also need Python 3.
 The easiest way to get it is via the `Anaconda